nguyenkieuchauanh0908/30-days-React/Essential Core Concepts/Investment App/01-starting-project/README.md

 # Introdution

-- In this React Core Concept mini practice project, I create a mini caculator that caculates the expected return one receives after a duration of time
+- In this React Core Concept mini practice project, I create a mini caculator that caculates the expected return one receives after a duration of time.
+I apply lifting-up-state technique to make sure that the user input changes will be lifted to the nearest parent component with Result component, and as a result, will also afect Result component whenever they change value.

 # Installation